Following the acquisition, Onfido is now known as Entrust.Read more

 How to customize the SDK's UI

-The SDK UI customization framework described in this guide has expanded its scope compared to its predecessor available for the Onfido Smart Capture SDKs.
-The new framework introduces the following key features:
+The SDK UI customization framework described in this guide has expanded its scope compared to its predecessor and introduces the following key features:

-• The same UI tokens can be used uniformly across all Entrust IDV SDKs (Web, iOS, Android, React Native, Flutter)
+• The same UI customization tokens can be used uniformly across all Entrust IDV SDKs (iOS, Android, React Native)

 • A comprehensive structure is provided to avoid undue duplication of keys and values